Jjschwartz/NetworkAttackSimulator/cyber_attack_simulator/envs/README.md

 Each action must be launched against a specific machine, but actions will only possibly work on machines that are reachable.

 A machine is reachable if:
-1. it is on exposed subnet (subnet 1 by default) (i.e. this would be the machines available to public, e.g. webserver)
+1. it is on exposed subnet (i.e. this would be the machines available to public, e.g. webserver)
-2. it is on a subnet reachable from a machine on connected subnet that has been successfuly compromised by agent
+2. it is on a subnet connected to a compromised subnet, where a subnet is considered compromised when at least one machine within it has been compromised by agent

-# Dependencies
+## Dependencies
 - Python >3.5
 - Numpy